What credit score is needed to rent a property

 The landlord must get permission from you beforehand; this is either rolled up into the tenancy application, or you’ll be asked to sign a separate document.
 The cost of the credit check is usually included in the application fee.

 You are not legally required to agree to a credit check, but without one a landlord might not feel confident in leasing you the property.

 - The Electoral Roll register (this verifies that you are legally registered to an address, and therefore have a right to live in the UK)

 - Administration orders

 What credit score do you need to rent a flat?

+You may be asking yourself 'what's the typical credit score needed to rent an apartment?'.
 It’s a bit of a grey area in terms of the minimum credit score needed for renting in the UK.
 There’s no exact number, ultimately it’s up to the landlord to decide.
 However, most landlords would require at least a “good” credit score when renting a house or a flat in order to consider you as a reliable tenant.

 There isn’t a universal scoring system for Equifax, Experian, and TransUnion, so the numbers can vary slightly.
 However, they all have 5 bands of ranking that range from the lowest - “very poor”, to the highest - “excellent”.
 Each agency scores you separately.
 As you won’t know which one the landlord will use, they’re all equally important.

 How to increase your credit score